SungardAS/aws-services/managed-elb/README.md

-# Managed VPC
+# Managed ELB

-AWS micro service to Manage AWS VPC.
+AWS micro service to Manage AWS ELB.

 ## How To Setup